gdrouart/MrMoose/README.txt

 will perform your first run and generate your first results! (several .pdf files and a .pkl file in the outputs folder)

-Make sure you also create a data, models and outputs folders, otherwise it will complain!
+Make sure you also create a data, models and outputs folders if not already existing, otherwise MrMoose will crash!
 >mkdir data
 >mkdir models
 >mkdir outputs